Last Modified: March 27, 2023

 Trancos may place ads on websites that are part of the Google Display Network.
 Based on your visits to these websites, Google uses an advertising cookie (from DoubleClick) to associate your browser with interest and demographic categories.
 Google then uses these categories for IBA on these websites.
-To learn more about this and your choices from Google, please click here.
+To learn more about this and your choices from Google, please visit Google's opt out.

 For mobile websites, you can follow the opt-out instructions provided above.
 To learn how to opt out receiving relevant advertisements on mobile applications, please visit this page: http://www.networkadvertising.org/mobile-choices.

 You can browse the Trancos Sites without providing any PII.
 You may choose to provide PII to us voluntarily if you interact with our Site in certain ways, such as applying for employment with Trancos, responding to an advertisement for Trancos, or using one of our contact forms.
 This information is used only for the reasons it was collected, such as responding to your communication, and is not shared with third parties other than to fulfill the purpose for which it was collected.

 Trancos may also collect Non-PII, through the use of technologies such as cookies, including IP address, browser type, operating system, domain name, language preference, access dates and times, referring website addresses, online transactions and browsing and search activity.
 We may use this Non-PII for purposes including enhancement of our services, marketing, IBA, and to more effectively match website content to your interests.
 We may share your information with our third party service providers, Trancos and its subsidiaries and affiliates, third party marketing partners, our clients and publishers, and as expressly provided for herein.